SPawson/sallys-school-of-motoring/README.md

 <li>As a customer, I would like to see information about the driving instructor, so I can make a more informed decision.</li>
 <li>As a customer, I would like to see what areas the instructor covers, so that I can see if they provide lessons where I live.</li>
 <li>As a customer, I would like to see customer testimonies to increase my confidence in choosing the driving school for their services.</li>
+<li>As a customer, I would like to view details on learning to drive to instruct me on the various stages of the process.</li>
 </ul>

 <hr>